-Under each Employment Agreement, the named executive officer is eligible to receive base salary, an annual target bonus, as defined under the SMIP (for 2011, the annual target bonus was equal to 80% of the executive's base salary for our CEO, 65% for our COO and two other Senior Vice Presidents, and 60% for our two other named executive officers), use of a company car and gas card or a car allowance in accordance with the Company's policy, and is eligible to participate in all incentive, 401(k), profit sharing, retirement and welfare benefit plans, policies and arrangements applicable generally to our other similarly-situated executive officers.
-Subject to prior notice, each Employment Agreement automatically renews annually for an additional one-year term following an initial term of 3 years, which began in 2007.
+Under each Employment Agreement, the officer is eligible to receive base salary, an annual target bonus, as defined under the SMIP (for 2012, the annual target bonus was equal to 87% of the executive's base salary for our CEO, 65% for our CFO and 71% for our three Senior Vice Presidents), use of a company car and gas card or a car allowance in accordance with the Company's policy, and is eligible to participate in all incentive, 401(k), profit sharing, health and welfare benefit plans, policies and arrangements applicable generally to our other similarly-situated executive officers.
+Subject to prior notice, each Employment Agreement automatically renews annually for an additional one-year term.
+Mr. Martinez is no longer party to an employment agreement with the Company.